explaingit

 Prompt 4

-What's the difference between Rasa Open Source and Hello Rasa with CALM, and which should I use for my use case?
+What is the difference between the classic Rasa Open Source framework and the new Hello Rasa CALM engine, and when should I choose one over the other for a new project?

 Open on GitHub → Explain another repo